Last Updated on November 17, 2020 by Dr Sanusi Umar MD

 What are some home remedies for keloids on earlobes?

 Home remedies for keloids have not been proven to work.
-In fact, some DIY-treatments may actually make the condition worse.
-If you are concerned about the presence of keloids on your ears, consult a dermatologist near you.
+In fact, some DIY treatments may make the condition worse.
+If you are concerned about the presence of keloids on your ears, consult a dermatologist.

-How much to get rid of keloids on ear?
+How much to get rid of keloids on the ear?

-A keloid removal procedure can vary depending on the method used, clinic, and expertise of the doctor.
-Typically, keloid removal is considered a cosmetic procedure by many insurance providers unless there is a medical necessity component.
-It is recommended that you check your insurance policy, and research dermatology clinics near you to find the best fit.
+A keloid removal procedure can vary depending on the method used, clinic, and doctor’s expertise.
+Many insurance providers consider keloid removal a cosmetic procedure unless there is a medical necessity component.
+You should check your insurance policy and research dermatology clinics near you to find the best fit.

 How do you get rid of keloids from ear piercings?

-The method of treatment for keloid removal will vary from case to case, depending on the patient’s age.
+The treatment method for keloid removal will vary from case to case, depending on the patient’s age.
 The most common treatment method is surgical excision.
-Due to the possibility of keloids recurring from the surgical scar, it is recommended that you seek an expert in this kind of procedure.
+Due to the possibility of keloids recurring from the surgical scar, it is recommended that you seek an expert in this type of procedure.
 After an initial consultation, a dermatologist can go over treatment options in more detail.

 Don’t see your questions about earlobe keloids answered above?
 Use the button below to ask Dr. U directly.